wzayed/ArSentAnalysisTxtBlob/README.md

 This repository demonstrates how to perform basic text analysis tasks—such as tokenization and sentiment analysis—on Arabic text using the `TextBlob` library and its Arabic extension, `textblob_ar`.
 The code is simple, modular, and beginner-friendly, making it a great starting point for working with Arabic NLP.

 ---
-# NB: You can train your Neural Network or create your own extension the possibilities are open

 ## **Features**
 1. **Tokenization**: